PolyhedralDev/TerraDocs/docs/config/development/config-data.rst

 -----

-In addition to maps, we can also use a type called a ``List`` to indicate a collection of data.
-Lists differ from maps in that each object (called an **item**) in a list is not assigned a unique key, but is instead identified by It's position in the list.
+In addition to maps, we can also use a type called a ``List`` to define a collection of objects.
+Lists differ from maps in that each **item** (the term for an object in a list) is not assigned a unique key, but is instead identified by its position in the list.
 Because of this, *the order in which you define each object is significant*, unlike maps.

-Another thing to note is generally, every item contained within a list will be of the same type.

-Here is a config where the *top level object* is a ``List``, which contains multiple ``String``\ s:
+Here is a config with type ``List``, which contains multiple ``String``\ s:

 .. tab-set::